 Market Street: South Side

 The George*.
-This former hotel dominates the corner formed by the intersection of the town's two main roads.
-Since Fore and High Streets were pedestrianized in 1970 the former importance of the intersection disappeared.
+This former hotel dominates the corner formed by the intersection of the town's two main road, London Road and High Street.
 Parts of the structure date from the 16th century although it was completely renovated and 'Georgianized' in the 18th century.
 It was obviously a public house as early as 1602 when the publican, Richard Staines "at the George, Harlow, was charged with buying, selling and keeping beer on the Sabbath".
 When it was on the market in 1829 it was described as possessing 'convenience and accommodation for families of respectablity with a large yard, coach-houses and stabling for 18 horses'.
-The stables were located in the 50,000 square foot 'George Yard', located to the north in what is now Station Road.
-The site is currently occupied by Evans, the motor engineer.
+The stables were located in the 50,000 square foot 'George Yard', located to the north in what is now Station Road on the site currently occupied by Evans, the motor engineer.

 When The George was for sale again in 1890 the advertisement indicated that it had a large sitting room, five bedrooms and box room and a water closet on the first floor and 3 bedrooms on the second.
 The ground floor had an 'entrance passage, bar, commercial and smoking rooms convertible to one large room when required by the removal of a movable partition, taproom, small parlour, kitchen and larder.'
-The basement was said to provided capital cellerage comprising coal, wine, spirit and large beer cellars.'
+The basement was said to provided 'capital cellerage comprising coal, wine, spirit and large beer cellars.'
 The public house license was given up in 1948 and since then the building has housed a succession of different businesses including Frank Peering's 'George Fabrics' and Ivy Arden's dress shop.
-In 2016 most of the building is occupied by Intercounty Estate Agents although the Gloria M. Skincare Centre is located on the north-west corner of the ground floor.
+In 2016 most of the building was occupied by Intercounty Estate Agents.
+The north-west corner of the ground floor was occupied by the Gloria M. Skincare Centre, which closed in April, 2018, when Gloria McCartney retired after 28 years of trading.

 The Marquis of Granby* is an early 16th century building (ca. 1519) with later additions.
 The first floor was jettied but this characteristic mediaeval feature probably disappeared when the building was faced with plaster in the early 18th century.
 A survey of 1722 identified it as The Wheatsheaf public house, "situate and being in Harlowe Towne in ye Middle Row there", but it had taken on its present name by 1769.